 Every individual has the right to a workplace free of discrimination and hostility, regardless of their ancestry.
 Though federal and state laws exist to protect employees, discrimination based on ancestry continues to be a problem in many American workplaces.
 According to the U.S. Equal Employment Opportunity Commission (EEOC), 9.6% of the complaints they received (7,009 cases) for employment discrimination in 2019 involved ancestry/national origin.
 Discrimination can come in many different forms, some of which may be difficult to recognize at first.
 Individuals who suspect that they may have been a victim of ancestry discrimination should contact a skilled employment discrimination lawyer as soon as possible.
 Having the right legal counsel early on can help properly establish a claim, even before a complaint is filed.

-From our offices in Red Bank, NJ, Newark, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including ancestry discrimination.
+We have offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, and serve clients throughout the state in a wide range of employment discrimination matters, including ancestry discrimination.
 Our discrimination attorneys will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Understanding Ancestry Discrimination